 This course is a course with four separate focuses.
-Introduction to anatomy and Physiology will include an overview of the body layout and each body system.
-Dental Charting will teach the student how to correctly record patient information, chart oral conditions, and services rendered.
+Introduction to Anatomy and Physiology will include an overview of the body layout and each body systems.
+Dental Charting will teach the student how to correctly record patient information, chart oral conditions, and service rendered.
 Oral Pathology reviews disease processes and dental disease conditions.
 Dental Pharmacology reviews a study of common drugs and therapies used in dentistry.
-(Prerequisites: DA 1210 with grade of C or better).
+(Prerequisite: DA 1210)